-If Olympic lifts are so useful, why isn’t everyone doing them?
+If Olympic lifts are so helpful, why isn’t everyone doing them?
 Because these exercises require hard work!
 Unlike endless bicep curls in front of the mirror, Olympic lifts are full-body movements that require moving heavy barbells from the floor to overhead in three distinct phases: pull, catch, and push.

-Your Olympic style training program should include the snatch (a high explosive pull), power cleans, back squats, front squats, and various pulling and pushing exercises 2-3 times per week.
+Your Olympic-style training program should include the snatch (a high explosive pull), power cleans, back squats, front squats, and various pulling and pushing exercises 2-3 times per week.

 Use Olympic lifts as the core lifts to design a basic program, including: